-The Department of Pathology Transfusion Medicine is seeking a Immunogenetics Technologist Trainee to work under the direct supervision of the laboratory manager and/or bench supervisor the lab technologists will perform the following duties.
+The Pathology Department is seeking an Immunogenetics Technologist Trainee who will work under the direct supervision of the Laboratory Manager and/or Bench Supervisor.

 Develop Laboratory skills in one or more of the following areas: